Macedonia in the Eurovision Song Contest 2005: Competing entries

 A committee consisting of sixteen members each nominated eight artists, and the six most nominated acts were presented to the public on 7 November 2004 via special broadcasts on MTV 1 and MTV Sat.
 On 9 November 2004, MRT announced that Kaliopi had withdrawn from the selection.
-The top two artists, Aleksandra Pileva and Martin Vučić, qualified to compete in the national final by a 50/50 combination of public televoting held between 7 and 14 November 2004 and a jury panel consisting of seven individual members and the results of an aggregate 20-member press vote as an eighth member, and were announced on 14 November 2004 during the MTV 1 programme Ne zaspivaj sega.
-Over 1,500 votes were registered by the televote.
-Pileva and Vučić then selected four candidate songs for the national final: three from over 100 songs that MRT received through an open submission and one provided by the artists themselves.
+The top two artists, Aleksandra Pileva and Martin Vučić, qualified to compete in the national final by a 50/50 combination of public televoting held between 7 and 14 November 2004 and an eight-member jury panel, and were announced on 14 November during the MTV 1 programme Ne zaspivaj sega.
+The jury panel consisted of Vesna Ginovska-Ilkova (opera singer), Živojin Glišić (professor at the Faculty of Music), Vesna Petrushevska-Trenkoski (actress), Biljana Beličanec-Aleksić (actress), Joško Boškovski (MR), Zoran Mirčevski (MR), Jane Teoharevski (MTV), and an aggregate 20-member press vote as the eighth member.
+Pileva and Vučić then each selected four candidate songs for the national final: three from over 100 songs that MRT received through an open submission and from directly invited composers, and one provided by the artists themselves.